 - Of course you can start this tour in other towns as well.
 For example:

 - If you start in Zurich, you can reach Murten within 2 hours.

 - If you enter from Geneva, you can reach Murten in even less time than from Basel.

 - An easier route from Basel to Murten, in terms of navigation, is the via one Liestal, Solothurn and Aarberg.
 This route too passes hilly scenery and attractive towns (114 km, 2h30).

 - You may prefer the larger towns of Neuchâtel or Biel as your destination.

 Side trip suggestions

-- your starting point Basel may not look attractive from the train or car if you pass by it.
-However, the town center is surprisingly nice and definitely worth your time.
+- Your starting point Basel may not look attractive from the train or car if you pass by it.
+However, the surprising town center is definitely worth your time.
 This city hike is recommended.
-Please find more tips here;
+Please find more tips here.

 The route – day 2: Murten-Aarau via Langnau and Olten: 151 km, 3h10